robscott1/secrethitcompanion/README.md

 <h2></h2>
 <h3>By implementing **Redux** in the app, we are able to track the players' throughout the game.
 That includes whether or not they have been killed and if they hold a position of power.
 The PlayerCard components are widely reused in several screens, each with a specific "purpose" prop.
 Pressing a player card can mean several different things are happening in the game- the purpose prop determines what Redux action is dispatched.</h3>

-The King switches once a law is enacted, just as the boardgame prompts players to do.
+<h3>The King switches once a law is enacted, just as the boardgame prompts players to do.
 Once one of the plus buttons are pressed, the roles are reset for the next round.
-Later in the game, it gets a bit more interesting.
+Later in the game, it gets a bit more interesting.</h3>

 <h1>Interactive Logic</h1>
-For example, when the Rebels enact the 4 and 5 Rebel Laws, the King must kill a player.
+<h3>For example, when the Rebels enact the 4 and 5 Rebel Laws, the King must kill a player.
 On the 4th Rebel law, the Game Screen transitions to the Kill Player Screen using React Navigation.
-The players' name and status are all stored in Redux; they are retrieved and rendered in the PlayerList component on this screen.
+The players' name and status are all stored in Redux; they are retrieved and rendered in the PlayerList component on this screen.</h3>
 <h2></h2>
 <div align="center">
     <img src= "/imagefolder/killscreen.jpg" width="160" height="250" >